 temperatures back around normal for the remainder of the

 period...generally in the upper teens to lower 30s for highs.

 12z tafs for the kabr...Katy...kpir and kmbg terminals

-return and will then prevail through the remainder of the taf
+evening...then VFR conditions will prevail through the end of the

 taf period.
 Northwest winds of 15 to 30 knots currently occurring

 will begin to diminish during the middle to late afternoon hours.